eddiepullen/devops_challenge/README.md

 ## How Terraform is used to bootsrap Ansible and configure the worker instances

-- Run a remote-exec against the Ansbile control instance which will return "Connected" once the instance \
+- Run a remote-exec against the Ansible control instance which will return "Connected" once the instance \
   is up and accepting an SSH connection
-- Run a local-exec from Terraform to the Ansible control node to bootsrap it with Ansible using Ansible and \
+- Run a local-exec from Terraform to the Ansible control node to bootstrap it with Ansible using Ansible and \
   configure it by copying all the required [worker instance files](https://github.com/edwardpullen/devops_challenge/tree/main/infrastructure/ansible/config) onto the Ansible control instance
   - This step is required to allow the next steps to run from the Ansible control instance to configure the \
     rest of the instances as they only have private IP addresses
-- Run a remote-exec to connect to the Ansible control instnace and run the playbook on the control instnce to \
+- Run a remote-exec to connect to the Ansible control instance and run the playbook on the control instance to \
   configure the load balancer with Nginx and configure the reverse proxy for the API path
-- Run a remote-exec to connect to the Ansible control instnace and run the playbook on the control instnce to \
+- Run a remote-exec to connect to the Ansible control instance and run the playbook on the control instance to \
   configure the database with Postgres, create a database and user and import the sample database sql file
 - Run a remote-exec to connect to the Ansible control instance and run the playbook on the control instance to \
   configure microservice by installing Docker, pulling the images for frontend and backend from ECR and running them
-- Here is the location of the [Ansible bootsrap](https://github.com/edwardpullen/devops_challenge/tree/main/infrastructure/ansible_bootstrap.tf) for refference
+- Here is the location of the [Ansible bootsrap](https://github.com/edwardpullen/devops_challenge/tree/main/infrastructure/ansible_bootstrap.tf) for reference

 ## How the load balancer and microserice communication works